Activist ageing: Organizations

-Ageivism - The Ideology of Activist Ageing
+Ageivism

 For many years the action around rights of older persons and social activism of older adults was not anchored in a unique ideological framework.
 It is only in recent years that attempts to frame the global elder rights movement within an ideology began to build up.
 One such an attempt is the development of Ageivism as an ideology of aging.